 This vaccine cannot make you sick with COVID-19.
 This vaccine gives your body a code which helps it recognize the virus, so your body can fight it off in the future.
 Sometimes this process can cause symptoms, such as fever.
 These symptoms are normal and are a sign that the body is building protection against the virus that causes COVID-19.
 Learn more about how COVID-19 vaccines work.

-More information about the safety of the COVID-19 vaccine is available at the Centers for Disease Control and Prevention (CDC) and Children's Hospital of Philadelphia (CHOP) website:
+More information about the safety of the COVID-19 vaccine is available at the Centers for Disease Control and Prevention (CDC) website: